 Nevertheless, we recommend: Try ChatGPT yourself!
 It’s worth it:

-- If you are looking for quickly available and digestible answers on topics that are not time sensitive (the Large Language Model GPT was fed with data up to the year 2021).
+- If you are looking for quickly available and digestible answers on specific topics without spending too much time on validation and research.

 - If you want to flesh out simple text bits for a specific audience (ask the bot explicitly for this and mention the target audience).